milgra/zenmusic/doc/ROAD.md

 **before release**

- - input field into vh list in popups
  - editor popup freeze on empty list
  - cursor indicator in replay is under other layers
  - deselect should work, select range should work